 If you notice any growling and metallic noise coming from the engine bay, specifically from the water pump, this is a sign that the bearing inside the water pump is worn.
 The bad news is that you cannot replace only the bearing, you need to replace the whole water pump.

-Before you replace any parts, you should be 100% positive of what the source of the growling noise is.
+Before you replace any parts, you should be 100% positive about the source of the growling noise.
 Locate the water pump and touch it with a long screwdriver.
 If the water pump is faulty, you will hear the growling and metallic noise, but also you should feel a strong vibration through the screwdriver.

 Also, you can remove the serpentine belt and try to spin the water pump pulley.
 See if it’s making any growling noise.
 Before you remove the serpentine belt, make sure to disconnect the battery.
 The alternator will be close to the water pump and for safety reasons you don’t want to fry anything.
 If the water pump pulley is making a growling noise while you spin it, then you need to replace the water pump.